bestonebyone/mu4yang/notes/_posts/2018-06-27-The viewpoint of hand pose.md

 - Professor mention that Ref.[3] is also very interesting.
 It makes the hand pose manifold space more complete.

+- Professor thinks that hand pose estiamtion from depth data is now some kind of getting to the bottleneck.
+Because the accuracy is already very high.
+Most of the better performance are just noise, fine tuning like that.

+- Porfessor agrees that most of the hand pose is estimated from images and if we research on frames that using the **temporal** information.
+This will be interesting.

 ## Reference
-[1] Global versus Localized Generative Adversarial Nets [2] Stereo Magnification: Learning view synthesis using multiplane images [3] Augmented Skeleton Space Transfer for Depth-based Hand Pose Estimation
+[1] Global versus Localized Generative Adversarial Nets
+[2] Stereo Magnification: Learning view synthesis using multiplane images
+[3] Augmented Skeleton Space Transfer for Depth-based Hand Pose Estimation